 - 4.)
-Assessment

-- a.)
-Will the written work be evaluated for grammar, punctuation and proper usage of standard written English?

-- b.)
-Will written work be evaluated for an effectiveness, organization, clarity and coherence of writing?
+Assessment - a.)
+Will the written work be evaluated for grammar, punctuation and proper usage of standard written English? - b.)
+Will written work be evaluated for an effectiveness, organization, clarity and coherence of writing? - c.)

-- c.)
 Will a published rubric be used?

-- IV.
-Syllabus

-Courses that offer students General Education and/or Gordon Rule credit must provide clear and explicit information for the students about the classification and requirements.

-A.) For courses with a General Education classification, the syllabus should include:

-- □ Statement of the General Education Purpose of the Course with attention to the General Education Classification requested - □ List of assigned General Education Student Learning Outcomes - □ List of any other relevant Student Learning Outcomes - $\hfill\square$ List of required and optional texts - □ Weekly course schedule with sufficient detail (e.g. topics, assigned readings, other assignments, due dates) - B.) For courses with Gordon Rule (writing) classification, the syllabus should include: - □ A description/list of Gordon Rule expectations for students (word count, page lengths and deadlines for assignments). - □ A statement to the effect that students written assignments will be evaluated with respect to grammar, punctuation, and usage of standard written English, as well as clarity, coherence, and organization.
-Reference rubric. - □ A statement indicating that students will receive feedback on written assignments prior to the last class meeting. - □ Assessment note to include basis for grading (rubric) and a statement identifying the two components of the grading, letter grade for course and approved completion of the writing portion of the course. - V. Submission and Approvals - A.) Submitted by (Signature of Instructor):
+IV.
+Syllabus Cours ses that offer students General Education and/or Gordon Rule credit must provide and explicit information for the students about the classification and requirements.
+A.) Fo or courses with a General Education classification, the syllabus should include: Statement of the General Education Purpose of the Course with attention to the General Education Classification requested List of assigned General Education Student Learning Outcomes List of any other relevant Student Learning Outcomes List of required and optional texts Weekly course schedule with sufficient detail (e.g. topics, assigned readings, other assignments, due dates) B.) Fo or courses with Gordon Rule (writing) classification, the syllabus should include: A description/list of Gordon Rule expectations for students (word count, page lengths and deadlines for assignments).
+A statement to the effect that students written assignments will be evaluated with respect to grammar, punctuation, and usage of standard written English, as well as clarity, coherence, and organization.
+Reference rubric.
+A statement indicating that students will receive feedback on written assignments prior to the last class meeting.
+Assessment note to include basis for grading (rubric) and a statement identifying the two components of the grading, letter grade for course and approved completion of the writing portion of the course.
+V. Subm Submission and Approvals ubmitted by (Signature of Instructor): B.) Department Approval: